RoyAtanu/dckr/README.md

 # dckr
-A Docker CLI alternative to perform CLI tasks super fast
+A Docker CLI alternative with shortcuts and added functionalities